Free gardening gloves when you spend $75.00 or more!

-Bats are quickly becoming welcome guests around homes as research has shown bats to be excellent eradicators of pesky insects (like mosquitoes), essential in healthy ecosystems.
-Bats have also been proven to not be dangerous to humans and pose no risk to human health.
+Bats are quickly becoming welcome guests around yards and farms as research has shown bats to be excellent eradicators of pesky insects (like mosquitoes), essential in healthy ecosystems.
 This belief resulted in the systematic eradication of bats for decades, especially in the US.
 Because of this, several species of bats are still considered threatened species.
-If you’ve been interested in the idea of attracting bats to your yard and garden, now is the time to work on creating a space inviting enough for bats to come and stay.
+If you’ve been interested in the idea of attracting bats to your yard and garden, create an inviting space for bats to visit.

 - Lights are bug magnets.
 This is an easy way to bring bats to your property.
 But you may live in an area that has plenty of lights that are kept illuminated at night.
 This isn’t a necessary step, but it can help attract insects if you don’t already have a lot of lights that are on at night.
 A simple lamp kept on outside of a garage is all you need, for example.
 The light doesn’t have to be a specific type, as long as it’s an appropriate light for the outdoors.

-Attracting bats to your yard is good, but getting bats to stay is even better.
-Bat houses are becoming very popular among home owners as a way to entice bats to stay, and even reproduce.
-Buying a bat house kit is a great starter bat house.
+Attracting bats to your farm and yard is good as they are night time predators of night flying insects that damage garden plants and crops.
+Bat houses are becoming very popular as a way to entice bats to stay close by.
+Buy a bat house for your backyard.
+We have 4 sizes to choose from.
+Our bat house kit makes a great starter bat house.
 You can put this great kit together during a weekend project with the family.